Work Experience Placements

 Animal Management Students / University Students

 Applicants over the age of 16 who are studying Animal Management at College or a related subject at University can apply to work on one of the three animal sections at the Park (please see details below).
-Please note that work placement students will not be permitted to work with any of the carnivore species at the Park.
 Applicants must be studying an animal related course (level 2 / Level 3 Animal Management, Degree in a related subject, e.g. Zoology, Animal Science, Animal Behaviour).
 Whilst every effort will be made to allow you to work on your choice of section, demand for placements is high and this may not always be possible.
-Placements can be 1 to 4 weeks duration Monday to Friday.
-Please note that we can only provide one day a week placement at weekends.
+Placements blocks must be a minimum of 2 weeks and a maximum of 4 weeks duration Monday to Friday.
 Applications are accepted throughout the year and you will be invited to the Park for an interview.

 Animal Sections – the animals at the Park are split into 3 sections.
 Placement students will spend their time working alongside the Keepers on each of the sub-sections that make up each Animal Section.
 Please include in your application your preference and we will try and match your placement with your preferred choice where possible.